 For cyclists and lone walkers or runners, it is a tough and challenging Ultra Distance Adventure.
 This year we are expecting a number of ultra distance runners, for whom entering this type of event usually costs a large amount of money.
 Our event involves a small entry fee, and your sponsorship is donated to the SPCA.
 Self-navigating 500kms of Eastern Zimbabwe, sometimes sleeping rough, come on!
 Sign up for this remote and wild adventure.
 Its an event that is gaining momentum in popularity and interest.

-We recommend where to start, and how far to walk each day.
-If you start on the same day as the MUTARE SPCA team, you can end up walking alongside one of our walkers.
+We recommend where to start, and how far to cover each day.
+For the WALKING RELAY & MTB , if you start on the same day as the BLUE CROSS COMMITTEE TEAMS, you can end up alongside experienced participants.
 You will camp where we camp.
-You bucket bath.
-You eat your pre-made meal, prep your lunches, and load your GPS.
-You sleep in your tent.
-You get up at first light.
-And the day begins again.
+Rise at first light, and the day begins again.

-If you are coming from outside of Africa, we can help you get started.
-We can help you hire a car.
+If you are coming from outside of Africa, we can help you plan your needs.
 Bring a friend to second you, if you can.
 They too will have an unforgettable time.
 But please, fundraise for sponsorship for us, and help us out by doing this event.